kherge/java.reflect/README.md

 import java.lang.reflect.Field;
 import java.lang.reflect.Method;

-class Example {
+class StaticMethodExample {
     public static void main() {

-        // Retrieve a reflected field by class.
+        // Find a field in a class and get its accessible reflection.
         Field field = findField(MyClass.class, "myFieldName");

-        // Retrieve a reflected field by object.
+        // Find a field in an instance and get its accessible reflection.
         Field field = findField(myObject, "myFieldName");

-        // Retrieve the value of a static field.
+        // Get the value of a static field.
+        //
+        // The library will automatically case the value to match.
+Note, however, that if the wrong
+        // type is used, ClassCastException exception will be thrown.
+The type of the value should
+        // be known at all times.
         String myString = getFieldValue(MyClass.class, "myFieldName");

-        // Retrieve the value of an instance field.
+        // Get the value of an instance field.
+        //
+        // Again, the value is automatically cast to the desired type.
         String myString = getFieldValue(myObject, "myFieldName");

         // Set the value of a static field.